Microchipping

 - If your pet escapes and is injured, the vet can contact you immediately

-- By 10th June 2024, it will be a legal requirement for cats to be microchipped in England.
-The new law will not apply to Wales, Scotland, and Northern Ireland
+- From 10th June 2024, it is now a legal requirement for cats to be microchipped in England.
+The new law does not apply to Wales, Scotland, and Northern Ireland.

 - Microchipping rabbits and other pets such as tortoises, parrots and ferrets are not a legal requirement but is strongly recommended